 - CPL 330 motions

-Each and every person who stands convicted of a criminal offense has a right to appeal, just as every person who has any adverse final judgment and Order from a Family Court.
-Appellate law and practice is fundamentally different from trial work.
-From the careful and detailed legal analysis of court records and transcripts, to the effective and compelling legal writing, Mr. Coe provides thoughtful and creative appellate counsel and advocacy.
-In addition, Mr. Coe’s extensive trial-level experience gives him a unique insight into the actual, real-world process of taking a case to and through trial, which is essential when assessing any potential appeal from a judgement of conviction or sentence.
+Each and every person who stands convicted of a criminal offense has a right to appeal, as does every person who has an adverse final judgment in a family matter or other civil matter.
+Appellate practice is fundamentally different from trial work.
+From the careful and detailed legal analysis of court records and transcripts, to effective and compelling legal writing, Mr. Coe provides thoughtful and creative appellate counsel and advocacy.
+In addition, Mr. Coe’s extensive trial-level experience gives him a unique insight into the actual, real-world process of handling a case through trial, which is invaluable when assessing any potential grounds for appeal.

 The first step in the assessment of a potential review is obtaining and reviewing the Record on Appeal, including all of the various court documents and filings by the parties and the transcripts of all prior court appearances, hearings and the trial itself.
 Just the collecting of these materials can be a time-consuming a difficult process.
 Once the Record is compiled, a careful review of the materials is undertaken, working hand in hand with the client who can often provide invaluable guidance and insight into the prior proceedings and issues that arose throughout the life of the case at the trial stage.
 Once the review is complete, an assessment of the various grounds for appeal and their viability must be done.
 If there are one or more viable grounds for an appeal are identified, and the decision is made to pursue the appeal, an appellate brief will be drafted and filed with the appellate court and served on the opposing counsel.
 The appeal can then proceed to oral argument, and ultimately a decision by the appellate court.